-Perhaps you went a different route and had your uncle’s cousin’s half-brother, who kind of knows how to set up a website, offer you a bargain basement price.
+Perhaps you went a different route and had your uncle’s cousin’s half-brother, who kind of knows how to set up cheap dental websites, offer you a bargain basement price.
 Sad to say, but saving money in the short-term with either of these two options has caused a lot of long-term strife for some of the dentists we work with.

 Rent-a-sites, a cautionary tale